 The plant is a small shrub, growing up to 75 cm in height with multi-branched stems covered with small grayish-green oval leaves and small white or pink flowers.

-Oregano is widely popular in Greek and Italian cuisines.
-Its leaves have a characteristic aromatic, warm, and slightly bitter taste.
-Their intensity varies; however, a good-quality oregano is so strong that it almost numbs the tongue.
+Oregano is widely popular in the Greek and Italian cuisines.
+Its leaves have a distinctive aromatic, warm, and slightly bitter taste.
+Their biting intensity varies; for instance, a good-quality oregano is so strong that it almost numbs the tongue.

-There are many cultivars of oregano cultivated across Europe, however, the influence of climate, season, and soil have greater effect on the composition of the essential oils than the difference between various species.
-Origanum heracleoticum is another Greek variety that is having characteristic sharp scent, and flavor.
-Sweet marjoram (Origanum majorana) is one of closely related species of oregano.
+There are many cultivars of oregano cultivated across Europe.
+However, the influences of climate, season, and soil have a greater influence on the composition of the essential oils than the species variations.
+Origanum heracleoticum is another Greek variety having a distinctive sharp scent, and flavor.
+Sweet marjoram (Origanum majorana) is one of the closely related species of oregano.

-Mexican oregano (Lippia graveolens) is different from origanum species but related to the verbena family of herbs.
+Mexican oregano (Lippia graveolens) is different from the rest of Origanum species but related to the verbena family of herbs.
 It is used in place of oregano in many Central American regions.

 Oregano contains an impressive list of plant derived chemical compounds that are known to have disease preventing and health promoting properties.

-Oregano contains several health benefiting essential oils such as carvacrol, thymol, limonene, pinene, ocimene, and caryophyllene.
-Its leaves and flowering stem has anti-septic, anti-spasmodic, carminative, cholagogue (help gall bladder secretion), diaphoretic (sweat production), expectorant, stimulant, and mildly tonic properties.
+Oregano contains much health benefiting essential oils such as carvacrol, thymol, limonene, pinene, ocimene, and caryophyllene.
+Its leaves and the flowering stem has antiseptic, antispasmodic, carminative, cholagogues (empties gallbladder collection of bile juice), diaphoretic (sweat production), expectorant, stimulant, and mildly tonic properties.
 Its decoction is taken by mouth for the treatment of colds, influenza, mild fevers, indigestion, stomach upsets, and painful menstruation conditions.

-The active principles in the herb may improve gut motility in addition to increase the digestion power by facilitating copious secretion of gastro-intestinal juices.
+The active principles in the herb may improve gut motility, besides, increasing the digestion power by facilitating copious secretion of gastrointestinal juices.

 This marvelous herb is an excellent source of minerals like potassium, calcium, manganese, iron, and magnesium.
 Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure caused by high sodium.
-Manganese and copper are utilized by the body as co-factors for the antioxidant enzyme, superoxide dismutase.
+The human body utilizes manganese as co-factors for the antioxidant enzyme, superoxide dismutase.
 Iron helps prevent anemia.
-Magnesium and calcium are important minerals for bone metabolism.
+Magnesium and calcium are essential minerals for bone metabolism.

-In addition, fresh herb is an excellent source of antioxidant vitamin; vitamin-C. Vitamin C helps human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.
+Also, fresh herb is an excellent source of antioxidant vitamin, vitamin-C. Vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.

 Dietary fiber- 107% (Percent of RDA) (RDA- Recommended daily allowance).Folates- 69%

 Fresh as well as dried oregano can be readily available in the herb stores all around the year.
-Try to buy fresh herb over its dried form since it is superior in flavor and richer in essential oils, vital vitamins and anti-oxidants like beta-carotene, vitamin C, and folates.
+Try to buy fresh herb over its dried form since it is superior in flavor and richer in essential oils, vital vitamins and antioxidants like β-carotene, vitamin-C, and folates.

-In order to keep the fragrance and aromatic flavor intact, oregano leaves are generally used just before preparing recipes.
+In order to keep the fragrance and aromatic flavor intact, oregano leaves are generally used just prior to preparing recipes.